ropensci/software-review/issue_template.md

 ```

 ```

--   URL for the package (the development repository, not a stylized html page):

 - Please indicate which category or categories from our [package fit policies](https://github.com/ropensci/onboarding/blob/master/policies.md#package-fit) this package falls under ***and why**(? (e.g., data retrieval, reproducibility.
 If you are unsure, we suggest you make a pre-submission inquiry.):